What to Expect

 Any bars you have will be listed on your Registration Information Sheet.

 If you have an advising bar, that will be cleared during orientation once you meet with your academic advisor.
 If you have a health bar, that will be cleared once you have submitted your immunization documentation.
-If you have an international bar, that will be cleared once you have attended your Immigration Briefing and Check-In session.
+If you have an international bar, that will be cleared once you have attended your International Briefing and Check-In session.
 If you have a high school transcript bar, it will not prevent you from registering for classes.
 Other kinds of bars that may appear include:

 - Financial.
 In most cases, financial bars may be paid in cash or by check at the cashier's office in Main Building room 8, or cleared online at the What I Owe page.